Physiology

 Abstract

 Citrus huanglongbing (HLB) is one of the most destructive diseases affecting citrus plants.
 ‘Candidatus Liberibacter asiaticus’, an uncultivated α-proteobacteria, is the most widely spread causal agent of HLB and is transmitted by the Asian citrus psyllid Diaphorina citri.
 ‘Ca. L. asiaticus’ attachment to the psyllid midgut is believed to be critical to further infect other organs, including the salivary gland.
-In this study, the type IVc tight adherence (Tad) pilus locus encoded by ‘Ca. L. asi
+In this study, the type IVc tight adherence (Tad) pilus locus encoded by ‘Ca. L. asia

 Comparative Genomics Reveals Ecological and Evolutionary Insights into Sponge-Associated Thaumarchaeota